 Some people think Statoil is drilling in the Arctic alongside icebergs and polar bears.

-We are exploring in completely open waters, and thanks to the Gulf Stream, the ice edge can be 400–500 km away.
+We only explore in completely open waters, and thanks to the Gulf Stream, the ice edge can be 400–500 km away.
 That’s as far as Oslo to Bergen.
 This part of the Barents Sea has been ice-free in summer for at least 50 years.
 Furthermore, authority regulations require us to move the rig if any ice gets closer than 50 km.

 Some people think it’s dangerous and difficult drilling in the Arctic.